Chumper/Zipper/README.md

 ## add($files/folder)

-You can add and array of Files, or a Folder which all the files in that folder will then be added, so from the first example we could instead do something like `$files = 'public/files/';`.
+You can add an array of Files, or a Folder and all the files in that folder will then be added, so from the first example we could instead do something like `$files = 'public/files/';`.

 ## addString($filename, $content)

-add a single file to the zip by specifying a name and content as strings.
+add a single file to the zip by specifying a name and the content as strings.

 ## remove($file/s)